JBamberger/jbamberger.github.io/_posts/2018-05-18-android-gradle-artifactory.markdown

 }
 ```

-Deploying the artifact is only a matter of invoking `gradlew assembleRelease artifactoryPublish`
+Deploying the artifact is only a matter of invoking `gradlew assembleRelease artifactoryPublish`.

 ## Consumer side